 - Guide 1: How to Remove Malware Protection Live from Windows.

-- Guide 2: Get rid of Malware Protection Live from Mac OS X.
+- Guide 2: Get rid of Malware Protection Live on Mac OS X.

-- Guide 3: Remove Malware Protection Live from Google Chrome.
+- Guide 3: Remove Malware Protection Live in Google Chrome.

 - Guide 4: Erase Malware Protection Live from Mozilla Firefox.